64032466/f5-agility-labs-waf/docs/class9/module1/lab2.rst

     ..
 Note:: When we disabled the staging, we represented a user waiting out the enforcement readiness period.
 We basically just time traveled to the future!!  https://youtu.be/8qrriKcwvlY

 #.
 Congratulations!
 You now have a protected app, and you have visibility into how well you are protected against the OWASP Top 10.
 In the following labs we will work to get you even more protection against the OWASP Top 10.

+    ..
+Note:: While we are of course working toward the goal of applying more security.
+The end result of the dashboard is to not always be 100% in all catagories.
+It is to ensure the protections you are adding are actually protecting against common risks.
+It also serves as a guide and documentation of the progress you make with each security policy.